Sinus Infection Treatment

 Online in Florida

-Get antibiotics for acute sinusitis from a licensed Florida provider — no video call, no waiting room.
-Start feeling relief fast, starting at $79.
+Online evaluation and treatment for sinus infections by a licensed Florida provider — no video call, no waiting room.
+Starting at $79.

 Florida residents & visitors only